Chapter 11 Bankruptcy

 Creditors Must Cease Action

-When filing Chapter 11, the business’s creditors must immediately cease all actions against the debtor and debtor’s property
+When filing Chapter 11, the business’s or individual’s creditors must immediately cease all actions against the debtor and debtor’s property.

 Get Some Breathing Room

-This “automatic stay” can give the business some much needed breathing room to make the necessary changes to get the business back on track.
+This “automatic stay” can give the business or individual some much-needed breathing room to make the necessary changes to get back on track.

 The debtor receives a moratorium of several months on the payments of its debts.